coldtest-berlin/pq-single-address-backup/README.md

 # PQ Single-Address Backup (PQ-SAB)

 > BIP-38 for the post-quantum era.
-Formerly "CAN" (Canned).

 An offline, password-based, single-file backup format for a 32-byte SLH-DSA seed.
 Compatible with BIP-360 (P2MR / `bc1r`) and FIPS-205.